HydroModPy/HydroModPy/docs/source/architecture/overview/mental-model-and-design-choices.rst

 - one class for the canonical concept,
 - one class for the role bundle,
 - one class for the comparison result,
-- one legacy-compatible class for the low-level generated artifacts.
+- one technical class for the low-level generated artifacts.

 The display layer stays separate.
 Figures consume the canonical networks and comparison payloads, but rendering is not embedded in the data classes